myosa-sensors/blog.myosa-sensors.org/blogs/cairn.md

-**MYOSA 6.0**
-CAIRN - AN INNOVATIVE DEVICE

-Publish Date: 22 - 08 - 2026
+---
+publishDate: 2026-08-22

-Title: CAIRN - Wearable Safety and Fall Detection System
+title: CAIRN - Wearable Safety and Fall Detection System

-Excerpt: CAIRN is an ESP32-based wearable safety system for mountain climbers that detects falls using motion sensing, monitors environmental conditions, and provides immediate local and wireless alerts through a buzzer, OLED display, and a browser-based dashboard.
+excerpt: CAIRN is an ESP32-based wearable safety system for mountain climbers that detects falls using motion sensing, monitors environmental conditions, and provides immediate local and wireless alerts through a buzzer, OLED display, and a browser-based dashboard.

 image: cairn-cover.jpg